DappDevs/presentations/content/how-to-dappdev.md

 or you might be more of the type of person that enjoys combining concepts together to form even better ideas.
 It all starts here.

-The second is that you familarize yourself with some of the concepts underpinning the economics of what we are building.
+The second is that you familiarize yourself with some of the concepts underpinning the economics of what we are building.
 Terms like "Futures" and "Prediction Markets", or what it means to "Stake" tokens on a particular outcome, these are very important design mechanisms in dapps that need to be well-understood to be used effectively.

-Next is to become more familar with some software engineering concepts.
+Next is to become more familiar with some software engineering concepts.
 Dapps are all about process.
 If you don't have a process and follow it, you will lose yourself and your clients a whole lot of money.
 Learning how to design a platform architecture for your web app is step one of this process.